wichayutdew/device-setup/notes/airwallex.md

   opportunity to learn/discuss with them.

 # Why leaving Agoda
-- No harsh feeling, people here are very open and collaborative.
-As stated above, it's the ceiling of this country, so if I want to grow further I would need to jump to other countries where the ceiling is higher
+- I have no harsh feelings about my current situation; in fact, I find that the people here are very open and collaborative.
+However, I believe that to progress my career, it's essential to challenge myself in a more competitive environment.
+I see Airwallex and Singapore as an excellent opportunity for growth and advancement in my career.

 # Q&A
 - How did Airwallex ship products, is it A/B experiment, how we determine the